Skip to content

 export LANGSMITH_API_KEY=your_api_key

-Once configured, LangGraph runs automatically produce traces in LangSmith.
+Once configured, each LangGraph run automatically produces traces in LangSmith.

 That gives you observability without changing the graph architecture itself.